+About.
+My name is Richard Pearson and I am private investor based in Los Angeles.
+Moxreports.com is my personal site where I have been sharing my investment ideas since 2012.
+Much of the content on this site relates to securities in which I currently or historically have had a long or short position.
 My investment theses often originate from a seemingly disparate variety of industries and they typically go well beyond what is covered by traditional fundamental analysis.
 However, there are several consistent elements which tie together nearly everything I do.
-Since many people continue to ask, I have laid out my philosophy and background below.
+Since many people continue to ask, I have laid out some details about myself and my process.

+Buffett’s methodology works great, but only for people with Buffett’s advantages.
+In the short to medium term, much of the price action we see around an individual stock is often not driven by its fundamental business prospects at all.
+Companies which appear to have very strong fundamentals can still see significant share price weakness.
+And companies with very weak fundamentals can see sharp share price spikes.
+Ordinary investors who rely strictly on fundamental analysis consistently end up on the wrong side of the trade.
 My approach is to hunt down and explain the “exogenous elements” which drive share prices.
-I do this by reverse engineering the little-known tactics used by sophisticated hedge funds and insiders who repeatedly make outsized returns despite contradictory fundamentals.
-Typical elements I may highlight include things like impending financings, capital structure engineering, short squeezes and outright fraud.
-Elements such as these can frequently cause price distortions which cause stocks to diverge from what their fundamentals might otherwise indicate.
-Fundamental analysis is generally a useful starting point, but few investors will make consistent or meaningful profits in individual stocks by relying only on fundamental analysis.
+I do this by reverse engineering the ever-evolving tactics used by sophisticated hedge funds and insiders who repeatedly make outsized returns despite contradictory fundamentals.
+Typical elements I may highlight include things like impending financing needs, capital structure engineering, short squeezes or even outright fraud.
+These are just a few of the elements that frequently cause price distortions divergent from what would be predicted by fundamentals.
+True, fundamental analysis is generally a useful starting point.
+But in real-world markets, few investors make consistent or meaningful profits by relying only on fundamental analysis.

 My background.
-I was previously a Director at Deutsche Bank during the peak of DBs investment banking expansion.
+Up until 2005, I was a Director at Deutsche Bank during the peak of DBs investment banking expansion.
 At various times DB had me living for extended stays in each of New York, Hong Kong and London.
 For most of this time I sat on the capital markets desk as a specialist in “equity-linked structuring and origination” (the convert desk) helping large public companies raise money.
 On the industry side I was generally responsible for covering health care, technology and consumer companies, among others.
 I could hold my own in discussing any of those industries with C level executives at large public companies.
 But I was never meant to function as an “industry guy”.
 As an investment banker my responsibilities included pitching, structuring and executing products such as convertible bonds, bond plus warrant offerings, sometimes along with concurrent share buybacks, concurrent convertible call spreads or other corporate derivative solutions.
 At the end of the day, my focus has always been as a “capital markets guy.”